Policy 7-7-2: Institutional Sustainability Policy

 - Construction of New and Renovation of Existing Facilities

-- New Construction Using the nationally recognized U.S. Green Building Councils Leadership in Energy and Environmental Design (LEED) certification standards, WNC commits that any new campus construction plans will include requirements that designers and contractors acquire points for adherence to renewable energy installations, use of recycled and/or local construction materials, and energy conservation designs.
+- New construction using the nationally recognized U.S. Green Building Councils Leadership in Energy and Environmental Design (LEED) certification standards, WNC commits that any new campus construction plans will include requirements that designers and contractors acquire points for adherence to renewable energy installations, use of recycled and/or local construction materials, and energy conservation designs.
 To ensure that the lifetime cost of new facilities is cost effective, construction of all new facilities at WNC shall be at least LEED Certified; the goal is to obtain LEED Silver or Gold certification when funding permits.

-- Major (greater than 20,000 sq. ft.)
-Reconstruction and Renovation WNC commits to the application of LEED certification principles in all existing structure renovations and seeks to attain LEED-EB certification for construction when funding permits.
+- Major (greater than 20,000 sq. ft.) reconstruction and renovation: WNC commits to the application of LEED certification principles in all existing structure renovations and seeks to attain LEED-EB certification for construction when funding permits.

 - In either of these areas, specific measures and strategies must be described in the projects programming phase.
 If it is determined that the project cannot meet the requirements of the policy, the reasons must be documented in the project program and presented to the college for review and concurrence prior to the schematic design phase.